jooyoungseo/mboxr/README.md

 Python Dependencies
 -------------------

-`mboxR` requires Python 3.x on your system Path.
+`mboxr` requires Python 3.x on your system Path.

 Please check whether Python 3.x is available on your system first, if not, install Python version 3.x beforehand.